imagekit-developer/imagekit-java/README.md

 **List of transformations**

-The complete list of transformations supported and their usage in ImageKit can be found [here](https://docs.imagekit.io/features/image-transformations/resize-crop-and-other-transformations).
-The SDK gives a name to each transformation parameter, making the code simpler, making the code more straightforward and readable.
-If a transformation is supported in ImageKit, but a name for it cannot be found in the table below, then use the transformation code from ImageKit docs as the name when using in the ```url``` function.
+See the complete list of [image](https://docs.imagekit.io/features/image-transformations) and [video](https://docs.imagekit.io/features/video-transformation) transformations supported in ImageKit.
+The SDK gives a name to each transformation parameter e.g. `height` for `h` and `width` for `w` parameter.
+It makes your code more readable.
+If the property does not match any of the following supported options, it is added as it is.

+If you want to generate transformations in your application and add them to the URL as it is, use the `raw` parameter.

 | Supported Transformation Name | Translates to parameter |
 |-------------------------------|-------------------------|